tesfagabir/tesfagabir.github.io/_posts/2016-12-02-Implementing-Discrete-Fourier-Transform-Using-Python.md

 * *Walsh-Hadamard Transform*
 * *Haar Transform*

-In this homework, we are only concerned with DFT.
+In this post, we are only concerned with DFT.

 A 2-dimensional DFT (2D-DFT) decomposes an image into its sinusoidal components (sines and cosines).
 As explained above, the input is the image in its **spatial domain**.
 In contrast, the output will be the image's representation in its fourier or **frequency domain**.
 DFT is a complex number transform as it has both the real (cosine) and imaginary (sine) components as an output.